 The sequence of Extension Headers should be:

-Extension Headers are arranged one after another in a Linked list manner, as depicted in the diagram below:
+Extension Headers are arranged one after another in a linked list manner, as depicted in the following diagram: